Parents of slain UVA student call for stricter gun laws - NewsBreak

 Parents of slain UVA student call for stricter gun laws

-CORAL GABLES, Fla. — (AP) — The parents of a University of Virginia football player killed in a shooting last month called Thursday for stricter gun laws and more mental health support to prevent future gun deaths.

-“My son was a loving, caring young man,” Happy Perry, the mother of D'Sean Perry, told reporters at a news conference in their home state of Florida.
+“My son was a loving, caring young man,” Happy Perry, the mother of D'Sean Perry, told reporters at a news conference in Coral Gables, Florida.
 “He loved his family.
 He loved his teammates.
 And this is heartbreaking right now.
 I would like to advocate on his behalf for mental health and our gun violence laws.”

 She added: “I'm asking that the football world takes a stand and join us in this fight.”